passziff/2011-edition/DEVLOG.md

 ![Natural Crystal Deposit](docs/images/crystal-generation-banner.png)

 - Rare Crystal Ore generates underground in small veins
-- Exposed Crystal Ore can grow a Crystal Deposit on any open face
+- Exposed Crystal Ore can generate with a Crystal Deposit on any open face
 - Crystal Ore and Deposits require a Copper Pickaxe or better to harvest
 - Silk Touch gives the Crystal Ore block or a full Crystal from a Deposit
 - Fortune affects Crystal Shard drops